 Release of information to unauthorized individuals can result in civil fines and criminal penalties under California Penal Code sections 11142 and 11143.
 Applicant agencies must destroy criminal history record information once the organization's business need is fulfilled.

 If your Agency currently receives Subsequent Arrest Notifications, you are required to notify DOJ when your employment or licensing relationship with the individual has concluded.
 Upon receipt, we will update our records so you will no longer receive Subsequent Arrest Notifications for that individual.

-Anytime your agency moves, changes names or contact information, you should notify the DOJ by submitting the Agency Information Change Request Form, pdf.
+Anytime your agency moves, changes names or contact information, you should notify the DOJ by submitting the Applicant Submitting Agency Request to Change, pdf.
 This ensures the DOJ has the most current information by which to contact you.

 Unfortunately, with the volume of fingerprint transactions submitted, the DOJ cannot correct most errors.
 In most cases, you will have to send the applicant to be fingerprinted again – as if it was the initial transaction.
 All fees will be charged again.
 The Live Scan operator should not charge a rolling fee the second time, if the mistake was his/hers.
 Also, you may be able to work out a compromise on paying the processing fees with the Live Scan operator.

 If you continually have problems with the accuracy of information from specific Live Scan sites, please contact DOJ’s Client Services Program at 916-227-3332 during regular business hours.
 You may also want to discourage your applicants from using those sites.